learningd3/learningd3.github.io/_posts/2016-12-08-using-es6-with-d3.md

 const y = 20;
 {% endhighlight %}

 Instead of using `var` for variables you can be more explicit about the type of variable you want. `let` works the same as `var` but it's block scoped.
-If you use it inside an `if` statement, it won't be accessible outside the block. `const` is like `let` but it once it has been assigned a value it can't be reassigned.
+If you use it inside an `if` statement, it won't be accessible outside the block. `const` is like `let` but once it has been assigned a value it can't be reassigned.

 ## Import
 {% highlight javascript %}